powdr-labs/powdr/analysis/README.md

 This step takes constrained machines and enforces that the `function_id` can only change if the `latch` is on.
 This defines blocks of computation which can be created based on the functions exposed by each machine.

-We add an identical block of constraints for each machine type:
+We add an identical block of constraints for each machine type.
+For example, for the `Main` machine:
 ```diff
 +       constraints {
 +               pol constant _block_enforcer_last_step = [0]* + [1];